 Through our Building Hope program, 84 Lumber has actively supported local, regional, and national charitable organizations ranging from volunteer fire departments, to chapters of the Red Cross and United Way, to the national efforts of Habitat for Humanity.
 Our long-standing commitment for the community can be seen and felt surrounding each of our 250 store locations and that passion comes from the ground up.
 It starts with our employees and is embraced by the leaders of 84 Lumber.
 We’re proud to announce that in 2020 alone, we donated more than 1.3 million to a variety of charitable causes and that corporate giving starts with you.

-Help us continue to identify opportunities where we can give back by download the Building Hope Donation Request Form.
+Help us continue to identify opportunities where we can give back by downloading the Building Hope Donation Request Form.

-TAKE A LOOK AT SOME OF THE WAYS WE'VE BUILT HOPE FOR SO MANY OVER THE YEARS IN THE AREAS OF COMMUNITY INVOLVEMENT, HOUSING AND EDUCATION – THREE AREAS OF FOCUS FOR 84 LUMBER.
+TAKE A LOOK AT SOME OF THE WAYS WE'VE BUILT HOPE FOR SO MANY OVER THE YEARS THROUGH COMMUNITY INVOLVEMENT, HOUSING AND EDUCATION – THREE AREAS OF FOCUS FOR 84 LUMBER.